caraz22/WSU/README.md

 # WSU
-Files used in class that aren't supposed to be put into another repo
+Files used in class that are not supposed to be in another repo and repos from past semesters